I Don't Want to Go to School

-I Don't Want To Go To School is the second soundtrack album by The Naked Brothers Band, it was the soundtrack for the second season of The Naked Brothers Band.
+I Don't Want To Go To School is the second soundtrack album by The Naked Brothers Band, serving as the soundtrack for the second season of The Naked Brothers Band.
 The album was released as a deluxe fanpack that includes a poster, lyrics and two bonus tracks.

 Background

 Development

 When the band's mockumentary television series was commissioned for a second season, the boys' mother Polly Draper asked her sons to record a new album.
 Initially, the siblings started to write new songs in 2007.
 Nat Wolff wrote the title's hit track, "I Don't Want to Go to School", after pestering his parents to stay home from school, because if he did he would write a song.
 Subsequently, Nat wrote the song and then he was sent to school anyway.

 Recording

 The band began recording their new album in mid-2007.
 The songs were recorded for the second season of The Naked Brothers Band television series.
 Recording took as short as three months, which ended in October 2007.